zerodha/dungbeetle/README.md

 # SQL Jobber
 > This is a highly experimental alpha version.
 Use with care.

-A highly opinionated, distributed job-queue built specifically for defering and executing SQL query jobs (reads).
+A highly opinionated, distributed job-queue built specifically for defering and executing SQL read query jobs.

 - Standalone server that exposes HTTP APIs for managing jobs and groups of jobs (list, post, status check, cancel jobs)
-- Reads SQL queries from .sql files and registers them as tasks ready to be queued
+- Reads SQL queries from .sql files and registers them as jobs ready to be queued
+- Supports MySQL and PostgreSQL as data sources for tasks
-- Supports MySQL and PostgreSQL
+- Supports MySQL and PostgreSQL as result stores for task responses
 - Written in Go and built on top of [Machinery](https://github.com/RichardKnop/machinery).
 Supports multi-process, multi-threaded, asynchronous distributed job queueing via a common broker backend (Redis, AMQP etc.)
-- Results from jobs are written to an in-memory SQL Database ([sqlDB](https://github.com/RedBeardLab/sqlDB), [rqlite](https://github.com/rqlite/rqlite)) that can be further queried and transformed without affecting the main SQL database

 ## Why?
-SQL Jobber was built for certain specific use cases after solutions like Celery + Python for producing SQL reports were found to be resource intensive and too slow for our needs.
-We wanted to be able to distribute, multi-process, multi-thread, and separate SQL query logic from our core applications and prevent from our primary SQL databases from being inundated.

 ##### Usecase 1
 Consider an application that has a very large SQL database.
 When there are several thousand concurrent users requesting reports from the database simultaneously, every second of IO delay in query execution locks up the application's threads, snowballing and overloading the application.
 Instead, we defer every single report request into a job queue, there by immediately freeing up the front end application.
 The reports are presented to users as they're executed (frontend polls the job's status and prevents the user from sending any more queries).
-Fixed SQL Jobber servers and worker threads also act as traffic control and prevent our primary databases from being indundated with requests.
+Fixed SQL Jobber servers and worker threads also act as traffic control and prevent the primary database from being indundated with requests.

 ##### Usecase 2
 Once the reports are generated, it's only natural for users to further transform the results by slicing, sorting and filtering, generating additional queries to the primary database.
-To offset this load, we send the results into an in-memory SQL database.
-Once the results of a particular query are available in the in-memory instance, it's then possible to offer users fast transformations on their reports with added SQL query goodness.
+To offset this load, these subsequent queries can be sent to a smaller, much faster database where the results of the original read query jobs are stored.
 These results are of course ephemeral and can be thrown away or expired.

 ![sql-job-server png](https://user-images.githubusercontent.com/547147/42087713-a1ac9f20-7bb4-11e8-9ce1-08b01afc26ae.png)

 ## Concepts
 #### Task
 A task is a named SQL job is loaded into the server on startup.
 Tasks are defined in .sql files in the simple [goyesql](https://github.com/knadh/goyesql) format.
 Such queries are self-contained and produce the desired final output with neatly named columns.
 They can take arbitrary positional arguments for execution.
 A task can be attached to one or more specific databases defined in the configuration using the `-- db:` tag.
 In case of multiple databases, the query will be executed against a random one from the list.
-It's also possible to specify a `-- queue:` tag to always route the task to a particular queue, unless it's overriden by the `queue` param when making a job request.
+A `-- queue:` tag to always route the task to a particular queue, unless it's overriden by the `queue` param when making a job request.
+A `-- results:` tag specifies the results backend to which the results of a task will be written.
+If there are multiple result backends specified, the results are written a random one.

 Example:
 ```sql